taicbui/clothes-store-reactjs/README.md

-## Phase two is improved version of phase one where some states have been managed by useReducer() hook.
-The rest is just the same as phase one.
+## In phase 3, we add Redux and Redux Middleware to the picture.